Help this page grow!

 Michael E. Rothman '82 is co-author of Edibolic Stress: How The Lies You Are Being Fed Are Making You Sick (Outskirts Press, 2012).
 The book addresss the myths that make people sick and offers factual information to restore health and vitality.

-Lee B. Salz '92 wrote Stop Speaking for Free!
-The Ultimate Guide to Making Money with Webinars (Business Expert Publishing, 2010).
-He is also the author of Soar Despite Your Dodo Sales Manager (Wbusiness Books, 2007).
+Lee B. Salz '92 is the author of the following books: Hire Right, Higher Profits (CreateSpace, 2014), Business Expert Guide to Small Business Success (Business Expert Publishing, 2010), Stop Speaking for Free!
+The Ultimate Guide to Making Money with Webinars (Business Expert Publishing, 2010), and Soar Despite Your Dodo Sales Manager (Wbusiness Books, 2007).

 Vincent Scarsella '76 wrote The Anonymous Man (Aignos Press, 2013) about a man who fakes his own death to collect a $4 million life insurance policy only to be betrayed by his co-conspirators in the plot, his wife and best friend.
 He also published a guide for consumers of legal services, Lawyers Gone Bad: How to Get Even With A Lawyer Who's A Lying, Cheating, Thieving, Disloyal, Dishonest, Procrastinating, Neglectful, Abusive, or Otherwise Unethical Scoundrel, available for Kindle and Nook devices.